Master's programme in Design - Spatial Design

 120 credits, full-time studies, daytime

-The master's programme in Design specialisation Spatial Design offers individual in-depth studies and personal development within the field of Interior Architecture and Furniture Design.
-In Spatial Design you will challenge your discipline and expand the territories of interiors and furniture in order to respond to the many urgent questions society faces today.
-Spatial Design offers preparations for both professional careers as well as further studies at doctoral level.
+The master's programme in Spatial Design offers individual in-depth studies and personal development within the fields of Interior Architecture and Furniture Design.
+Within the frame of Spatial Design, you will challenge your discipline and expand the ideas about interiors and furniture based on the many urgent issues that society faces today.
+The program prepares you both for professional careers and for doctoral education.

 Important dates

-Through the combination of artistic methods with digital and traditional technologies, experimental explorations and critical reflections, you will develop projects and scenarios, which respond to different scales and contexts.
-During your Spatial Design studies you will be exposed to and develop new design methods and processes and learn to test and communicate your ideas through different means, which can range from experimental fabrications, theoretical speculations, visual imaginations to the implementation of live scenarios and prototypes.
-You will also gain an in-depth understanding of the aesthetic, cultural and socio-political relevance of interiors.
+By combining artistic methods, digital and traditional techniques, experimental explorations and critical reflections, you will develop projects and scenarios, in different scales and contexts.
+You will train and develop the ability to manage your own projects independently.
+During your studies, you will learn different ways to test and communicate your ideas, which can range from experimental and material processes, visual imaginations and theoretical speculations to the implementation of scenarios and prototypes.
+You will also develop in-depth understanding of the aesthetic, cultural and social meanings of interiors.
+You will work in studios, in workshops, on site and undertake field studies.

-This education encourages and supports you to formulate your role as interior architect and furniture designer, and to reflect and critically re-think the discipline and profession in order to respond to the urgent questions contemporary society is facing today.
+The education encourages and supports you to formulate your own professional role, and to reflect and critically examine the field and the profession based on the urgent issues society is facing today.

-If you already have a Bachelor's degree in Interior Architechture & Furniture Design from Konstfack, you may after these two years of advanced study at the Master's programme, acquire recognition of your professional status as an Interior Architect from the Swedish Association of Architects.
+If you already have a Bachelor's degree in Interior Architechture and Furniture Design from Konstfack, you may after these two years of advanced studies at the Master's programme, acquire recognition of your professional status as an Interior Architect from the professional organisation Architects Sweden.

 Specific requirements